StoreConnect/storeconnect-sensors-api-server/README.md

 **An identifier is always relative to the associated `Sensor` from which the `Observation` has been made.**

 _NB: For the moment, there is no existing physical or behavioural trait characteristics (coming in a future StoreConnect's Sensor API version).
 This value can so be omitted, and then, a `MotionEventSubject` is, for the moment, only pointing to a given identifier._

-### `Location`

-A StoreConnect Sensor API's `Location` points to an existing `VenueLocation`.
-This way:
-- the `Locations#encodingType` attribute must always be defined as the `VenueLocation` type
-- the `Location#location` attribute must be pointing on an existing `VenueLocation`

-_NB: The `VenueLocation` type is a specific StoreConnect Sensor API's type.
-There is no equivalent in the OGC SensorThings API._

 ## How to...